 Appropriate Planting Depth

-If you plant bulbs in the lower deep, your saffron flowers can not reach the soil surface, and if you plant bulbs upper than the appropriate depth, your bulbs will be at risk of contamination and will be out from the soil within a few years.
+If you plant bulbs in the lower deep, your saffron flowers can not reach the soil surface, and if you plant bulbs upper than the appropriate depth, your bulbs will be at risk of contamination and will be out of the soil within a few years.

 The best and most appropriate depth for growing saffron seeds is 20 cm.
 This amount has been obtained by research on many saffron farms and has an efficiency of over 90%.
 It is not just for saffron farms, and if you planted saffron in containers at your home, you can use it.